vigetlabs/jmapping/README.markdown

 * `location_selector`:
   * *Default*: `".map-location"`
   * This defines the selector for location items.
 This is the element that the metadata needs to be associated with.
-The plugin will for item matching this selector *inside* of the side bar element.
+The plugin will look for items matching this selector *inside* of the side bar element.
 * `link_selector`:
   * *Default*: `a.map-link`
   * This selector defines the link that will be used to "activate" a marker on the map.